Pleistocene Park

-Pleistocene Park (Плейстоценовый парк) is a nature reserve on the Kolyma River south of Chersky in the Sakha Republic, Russia, in northeastern Siberia, where an attempt is being made to re-create the northern subarctic steppe grassland ecosystem that flourished in the area during the last glacial period.
+Pleistocene Park (Плейстоценовый парк) is a nature reserve in northeastern Siberia, Russia, where Russian scientists Sergey and Nikita Zimov are attempting to re-create the Mammoth steppe that existed during the last glacial period by repopulating the area with large herbivores, in order to mitigate climate change.
 (Note: During the last ice age northeastern Siberia remained a grassy refuge for scores of animals, including bison and woolly mammoths.
 Then, about 10,000 years ago, this vast ecosystem disappeared as the Ice Age ended.
 Now, though, the Ice Age landscape is on its way back, with a little help from the Russian scientists who have established "Pleistocene Park".)

-The project is being led by Russian scientists Sergey Zimov and Nikita Zimov, testing the hypothesis that repopulating with large herbivores (and predators) can restore rich grasslands ecosystems, as expected if overhunting, and not climate change, was primarily responsible for the extinction of wildlife and the disappearance of the grasslands at the end of the Pleistocene epoch.

-The aim of the project is to research the climatic effects of the expected changes in the ecosystem.
-Here the hypothesis is that the change from tundra to grassland will result in a raised ratio of energy emission to energy absorption of the area, leading to less thawing of permafrost and thereby less emission of greenhouse gases.
-It is also thought that removal of snow by large herbivores will further reduce the permafrost's insulation.
+Climate change causes permafrost to thaw and emit greenhouse gases, creating a vicious feedback loop which can become catastrophic.
+The Zimovs hypothesise that the change from tundra to grassland will cool the permafrost and slow or reverse this process and thereby reduce emission of greenhouse gases.

+According to them, removal and trampling of snow by animals would reduce the insulation of the permafrost.
+Increased albedo in grasslands versus forests, would reflect more energy back and keep the ground cooler.

+Carbon sequestration underground by grasses and the reduction of methane emission through the drying of the soil would reduce net emissions of greenhouse gases.

-To study this, large herbivores have been released, and their effect on the local flora is being monitored.
-Preliminary results point at the ecologically low-grade tundra biome being converted into a productive grassland biome and at the energy emission of the area being raised.
+To study this, they released several species of large herbivores and monitored their effect on the local flora and permafrost.
+Preliminary results show that the ecologically low-grade tundra biome converted into a productive grassland biome.